-On or before October 31 of each year, the Board must submit a report to the Mayor and the City Council and to the Planning Commission that assesses efforts during the preceding fiscal year to create and sustain inclusionary housing in the City.
+On or before December 31 of each year, the Commissioner must:

-(b) Contents generally.
+- (1) submit a report to the Mayor and the City Council, the Board, and to the Planning Commission that assesses efforts during the preceding fiscal year to create and sustain inclusionary housing in the City; - (2) post the report on the Department of Housing and Community Development's website; and - (3) file the report with the Department of Legislative Reference. - (b) Contents generally.